simplygoodwork/craft-donkeytail/README.md

 ## A Craft CMS fieldtype to content manage points on images

 **Donkeytail Lite** is a Craft CMS fieldtype that allows you to quickly and easily content manage points on images.
 You can use it for locations on a faux map, showcasing multiple products within an image, or even pinning the tail on a donkey.

-Check out these examples:
+We've put together a short [video demo](https://vimeo.com/185669453) showing how you might use Donkeytail, or check out other these examples:

 - [Dots on a lifestyle photo](http://www.simplygoodtwerk.com/uploads/donkeytail/donkeytail-lifestyle-points.jpg)
 - [Dots on a faux map](http://www.simplygoodtwerk.com/uploads/donkeytail/donkeytail-gw-locations.jpg)